FormidableLabs/serverless-jetpack/README.md

     3. (_Jetpack only_) Add in dynamic patterns to `include` production `node_modules`.
     4. Add in service and function-level `package.include` patterns.

 2. **File filtering phase** with `nanomatch()`.
-Once we have a list of files read from disk, we apply patterns in order as follows to decide whether to include them (last postitive match wins).
+Once we have a list of files read from disk, we apply patterns in order as follows to decide whether to include them (last positive match wins).

     1. (_Jetpack only_) Add in service and function-level `jetpack.preInclude` patterns.
     2. (_Jetpack only_) Add in dynamic patterns to `include` production `node_modules`.